fluffypony/macos-yubikey-lock/README.md

 # macOS Lock-on-YubiKey

-Lock the screen on OS X when your YubiKey is removed
+Lock the screen on macOS when your YubiKey is removed

 Copyright Riccardo Spagni, 2021
 Copyright Erik Inge Bolsø, 2020